byexamples/byexample/docs/usage.md

 [FAIL] Pass: 2 Fail: 1 Skip: 1
 ```

-## Wildcards and Captures

-You may noticed the use of ``<...>`` in the previous example.
-This tag matches
-any string and can be used to ignore unwanted long or non-deterministic strings.

-Like ``<...>``, the tags with a name like ``<name>`` matches anything but
-the matched string is also captured and can be pasted into another example
-later.

 ## Output differences

 Each test is found, parsed and executed.
 For each test or example that failed